flux-framework/flux-operator/examples/experimental/bursting/README.md

 kubectl apply -f service/broker-service.yaml
 ```

-We need to open up the firewall to that port - this creates the rule:
+We need to open up the firewall to that port - this creates the rule (you only need to do this once)

 ```bash
 gcloud compute firewall-rules create flux-cluster-test-node-port --allow tcp:30093